asifmarwat778-commits/PROBE/README.md

 The tool is available in the script app.py.
 It is intended to be run locally via Python.
 The user can select the target probe (1,4-DMOB, BA, CBZ, NB, or PMSO) and AOP system (HOCl/Fe(III), UV254/Fe(III), UV254/HOCl, or UV254/HOCl/Fe(III)), enter the operational parameters (reaction time, solution pH, HOCl and Fe(III) dose, UV intensity, and water-matrix ion concentrations), and the GUI will output the predicted probe degradation (Ct/C0) in real time based on the trained Gradient Boosting Regressor (GBR, R2 = 0.993), providing a rapid, solvent-free alternative to conventional chromatographic quantification within the validated pH 3-9 domain.

 ## Radical Calculation Models
+Model for Radical Calculations using Five-Probe Method and Their Contribution to kobs Values.xlsx" — This Excel workbook contains the matrix-based models for calculating steady-state radical concentrations ([radicals]ss) from the pseudo-first-order rate constants (kobs) of the five probes, along with the mathematical setup for determining each radical's contribution to the observed kobs values across the four treatment processes.
 ## Training Dataset
 The complete dataset of experimentally measured kobs values used to train all models is given in the file `Experimental data for Prediction Via Python.csv` (875 data points).
 The GUI code is given in the file attached here named ''Experimental data for Prediction Via Python.csv, and the feature importance code is given in the file named ''Experimental data for Prediction Via Python.csv''.